*** Updated 14 May, 2025 ***

 These small tweaks should solve the majority of problems with the kits from this store.

 Thank you for your patience on this matter.
 As soon as this issue is fixed at the software level, I will update this post.
-If any kits file require updated, I will do this as necessary and send the new link to all TD-27 customers.
+If any kit files require updates, I will do this as necessary and send the new link to all TD-27 customers.

 If you have any questions, don't hesitate to reach out via the contact form on the store.